Frequently asked questions from applicants and participants

 Participating in a GIC can only increase your chances of being selected into the GSP.
 Additionally, when you enter a GIC, you will get opportunities to meet and work with your local innovation ecosystem, regardless of your place in the competition.

-No. Although our incubator is specifically designed to help GSP team projects transition into viable startup companies, acceptance is not guaranteed, and all GSP teams will be required to submit an application during the final weeks of GSP.
+No. Although SU Ventures features programming designed to help GSP team projects transition into viable startup companies, acceptance is not guaranteed, and all GSP teams will be required to submit an application during the final weeks of GSP.
 Selection will be based on the viability of each team’s moonshot innovation and the commitment of that team to build a startup company.

-Similarly, GSP-derived companies are welcome to apply to our startup accelerator, which will also require a separate application.
+Similarly, GSP-derived companies are welcome to apply to SU Ventures which will also require a separate application.

 Yes, any company which is formed from the GSP team project idea is subject to allocating 5% equity to Singularity University.
-The equity is allocated once a company is formed and becomes part of SU’s Startup Network (typically during the incubator phase).
+The equity is allocated once a company is formed and becomes part of SU Ventures.

-If you have a scheduling conflict next summer that will prevent you from meeting SU's GSP attendance standards described below, please do not submit an application for the 2017 GSP.
+If you have a scheduling conflict that will prevent you from meeting SU’s GSP attendance standards described below, please do not submit an application until such time as your schedule permits.

 Daily attendance is required of all GSP participants.
 Your regular participation in the GSP is a critical component for a successful learning experience.